robotology/navigation/src/robotPathPlanner/README.md

 # robotPathPlanner
  This module performs global path-planning by generating a sequence of waypoints to be tracked by a local navigation algorithm.
-It receives a goal from the user either via RPC command or via yarp iNavigation2D interface and it computes a sequence of waypotints which are sent one by one to a local navigator such as   [**robotGoto**](https://github.com/robotology/navigation/tree/master/src/robotGoto).
+It receives a goal from the user either via RPC command or via yarp iNavigation2D interface and it computes a sequence of waypoints which are sent one by one to a local navigator such as   [**robotGoto**](https://github.com/robotology/navigation/tree/master/src/robotGoto).
 If the local navigation module fails to reach one of these waypoints, the global navigation is aborted too.

 ## YARP Connections
 * **/roboPathPlanner/rpc**   Standard rpc port